TomPace101/nanopore_diffusion/data/params/descriptions.md

 Intended to be loaded only from the appropriate Jupyter notebooks, not from `solver_run.py` or similar scripts.

+# second-whole

+Human-readable hash of `Multi-species Smoluchowski simulation with reactive sphere in the pore`.

+This is the analysis Pete has asked Shashank and Hadi to work on.

 # shashank

 Example input files given to Shashank.